zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.common.serialization.loaders.md

 load_dict(metadata: Dict[str, Any]) → Any
 ```

-Load any CML object that has a dump method.
+Load any Concrete ML object that has a dump method.

 **Arguments:**